Major League Baseball American League (AL) Team Programs and Scorecards Collection

 Scope and Contents

-This collection contains more than 1,200 programs and scorecards published by Major League Baseball teams in the American League.
-Teams published programs and scorecards for purchase by fans attending the games.
+This collection contains more than 1,200 programs and scorecards published for games in the American League.
+Major League teams and other publishers printed programs and scorecards for purchase by fans attending the games.
 The programs and scorecards usually contain at a minimum roster and lineup information and space for attendees to keep score of the game.
 The programs tend to become larger, longer, and more substantial over the years and sometimes contain additional information about the teams, players, coaches, and other subjects.
 Many programs also include advertisements.
 Most of the programs in the collection date from the 1930s, 1940s, 1950s, 1960s, and 1970s, with scattered examples from earlier and later years.

 For many years, teams issued substantially the same program or scorecard for every game of the season.
 When holdings of a team’s programs/scorecards from one season include examples of more than one type of program, the various program types are indicated in the scope and content note.
 To qualify as an alternate type, programs/scorecards must show either a substantial difference in content (other than in the scorecard insert) or have been produced for an alternate venue (such as a spring training program).